w3f/polkadot-spec/spec-website/docs/chapter-anv.md

 The Polkadot validator must issue a bitfield ([Definition 141](chapter-anv.html#defn-bitfield-array)) which indicates votes for the availability of candidates.
 Issued bitfields can be used by the validator and other peers to determine which backed candidates meet the 2/3+ availability quorum.

 Candidates are inserted into the relay chain in form of parachain inherent data ([Section 8.2.2](chapter-anv.html#sect-candidate-inclusion)) by a block author.
 A validator can retrieve that data by calling the appropriate Runtime API entry ([Section C.9.3](chap-runtime-api.html#sect-rt-api-availability-cores)), then create a bitfield indicating for which candidate the validator has availability data stored and broadcast it to the network ([Definition 118](chapter-anv.html#net-msg-bitfield-dist-msg)).
-When sending the bitfield distrubtion message, the validator must ensure $B_h$ is set approriately, therefore clarifying to which state the bitfield is referring to, given that candidates can vary based on the chain fork.
+When sending the bitfield distrubtion message, the validator must ensure ${B}_{{h}}$ is set approriately, therefore clarifying to which state the bitfield is referring to, given that candidates can vary based on the chain fork.

 Missing availability data of candidates must be recovered by the validator as described in [Section 8.4.2](chapter-anv.html#sect-candidate-recovery).
 If previously issued bitfields are no longer accurate, i.e. the availability data has been recovered or the candidate of an availability core has changed, the validator must create a new bitfield and broadcast it to the network.
 Candidates must be kept available by validators for a specific amount of time.
 If a candidate does not receive any backing, validators should keep it available for about one hour, in case the state of backing does change.
 Backed and even approved candidates ([Section 8.5](chapter-anv.html#sect-approval-voting)) must be kept by validators for about 25 hours, since disputes ([Section 8.6](chapter-anv.html#sect-disputes)) can occur and the candidate needs to be checked again.